Get

 Size: Small

-If you’ve ever heard the term “Velcro dog,” it’s likely that the person you heard it from was talking about a Pug.
+If you’ve ever heard the term, “Velcro dog,” it’s likely that the person was talking about a Pug.
 Pugs are known to completely ignore any rules about “personal space,” following their owners everywhere they go and inserting themselves into every situation.
 When you’re a Pug parent, much of your time at home will be spent with them very close by.

-Unlike some small dog breeds, Pugs get along with everyone, not just their close family members.
+Unlike some other small breeds, Pugs get along with everyone, not just their close family members.
 They’re also a bit on the goofy side; they act out to get attention and put a smile on the faces of anyone nearby.
-Plus, their small stature makes them the perfect lap dog!
+Plus, their small stature makes them the perfect lap dogs!

 4. Dachshund